SC-Diff: 3D Shape Completion with Latent Diffusion Models: Experiments

+\textbf{Effect of Increasing Resolutions} \cref{fig:different_resolutions} illustrates shape completions at different output resolutions.
+While our low-resolution model achieves state-of-the-art performance, the reduced grid size inevitably oversmoothes complex geometries, such as shelves and chairs.
+In contrast, our higher-resolution outputs at $64^3$ preserve significantly finer structural details.

-We extend the original VQ-VAE \cite{van2017vqvae1} by incorporating supplementary 2D losses that operate on 2D renderings of the reconstructed TSDFs. \cref{table:ablations_vqvae_2d} demonstrates the beneficial impact of these added 2D objectives on the autoencoder's shape reconstructions, evidencing a substantial enhancement in reconstruction quality, with a $\downarrow 54\%$ reduction in $l1$ error and a $\uparrow 6\%$ increase in IoU.
+\textbf{Influence of 2D Loss on VQ-VAE Performance} We extend the original VQ-VAE \cite{van2017vqvae1} by incorporating supplementary 2D losses that operate on 2D renderings of the reconstructed TSDFs. \cref{table:ablations_vqvae_2d} demonstrates the beneficial impact of these added 2D objectives on the autoencoder's shape reconstructions, showing a substantial enhancement in reconstruction quality, with a $54\%$ reduction in $l_1$ error and a $6\%$ increase in IoU.
+Qualitative illustrations of the efficacy of integrating a 2D objective to create high-fidelity reconstructions are shown in the appendix.
+As shown, our training strategy results in reconstructions that more accurately reflect the original input shapes.
+Such high-fidelity reconstruction is essential, given that the efficient encoding of the TSDF space into a compact latent representation is critical for the success of our conditional shape completion diffusion model.